EneaDim/flexsoc/README.md

 The dependencies are splitted for IP development and SoC integration.

-Running `make deps-ip` will automate the installation process for IP development.
+Running `make deps` will automate the installation process for IP development.

-Now you can jump to Usage and then only for SoC tutorial you need SoC dependencies.
+Now you can jump to **Usage** and then only for SoC tutorial you need SoC dependencies.

-Running `make deps-soc` will automate the installation process for SoC integration.

 **IP Development Tools**